selimenver/PasswordGenerator/README.md

 # PasswordGenerator
--It will create a random 8 length password
+- It will create a random 8 length password